top of page

 Shala Symonds

 Shala Symonds (she/ her/ hers) is a Registered Social Worker with the B.C.College of Social Workers who holds a Master's degree from the Toronto Metropolitan University (formerly Ryerson University).
 Shala has worked in the health and social service sectors for over 10 years.
 During the last four years Shala focused her practice on supporting patients, families, and caregivers through destabilizing times of change within hospitals and primary care clinical settings.
-With her present, compassionate, and collaborative approach, Shala supports individuals and families with navigating significant life transitions including, anxiety, grief, trauma, health and mental health crises.

 • Instagram